isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 Pages are larger than disk blocks: They are usually 16 KB in size, and disk blocks are traditionally 512 Byte large, and these days  4 KB in size.
 Enterprise media (HDD, SSD and so on) usually guarantee atomic writes to a block, even in the face of power failure - so there won’t ever be half-written 512 Byte blocks or 4K pages.

 But that is not good enough for us.
 If the power was to fail in the write-back of a page, we would get back a half-written page, and we would not even know where the cutoff is.
 This is called a torn page scenario and in order to prevent it, we write the set of pages out as a large block to a staging area called the Double Write Buffer first.
-So there will be a large 1MB write to the DWB first, and then a set of 16K writes to the actual tablespace locations.
+So there will be a large 1 MB write to the DWB first, and then a set of 16 KB writes to the actual tablespace locations.

 After writing out the set of dirty pages, we can mark the Redo-Log space as free again and also mark the pages in memory as clean.